 Call Facilities Management (519-661-3304 or ext.
 83304) or email email@example.com to report the broken hardware.

-Western University accessibility maps can be found in the maps and parking section of this website .
-You may also call Services for Students with Disabilities (519-661-2147) and speak to a staff member who can help you map out the necessary accessible routes.
+Western University accessibility maps can be found on our Maps and Floor Plans webpage.
+You may also call Student Accessibility Services (SAS) at 519-661-2147 and speak to a staff member who can help you map out the necessary accessible routes.

 Yes, students cannot be accommodated in ways that remove essential course and program requirements.

 Western Libraries provides seven service locations located in wheelchair accessible buildings.
 The Western Libraries website, your gateway to online collections supporting academic research, fully meets Level-AAA conformance to the accessibility guidelines set forth by the World Wide Web Consortium (W3C).
 These guidelines provide a means of promoting web accessibility and ensuring sites are fully accessible to users.
 Assistive technologies are available at select Western Libraries locations such as CCTV units and character enlarging software.
 Western Libraries staff members are available to help you with your research, inquire at any service desk for assistance.
 For more information about library services available to persons with disabilities please visit the Library Accessibility webpage.

 Yes, it is possible to access the library from off campus locations.
 This is done by connecting to the library by using the Library’s proxy server.
 For more information, the library provides an audio guide about connecting to the proxy server.

 Information about resources in classrooms can be found on the Classroom Management Group website.
 For instance, students with hearing impairments can find out which classrooms on campus are equipped with microphones.

 Students enrolled at Western’s affiliated colleges have access to the same services as students at Western’s main campus.
 Students from Brescia and Huron should contact Student Accessibility Services, while students registered at King’s University College can contact the King’s office of Counselling and Student Development or visit the King's Student Accessibility Services.